chilts/awssum-new/README.md

 The initial version of AwsSum was a large install which carried many providers and services.
 Instead, the 'awssum' package is now the infrastructure which all other plugins can use.

+## Usage ##

+To use AwsSum, you need to install an AwsSum plugin for the service you wish to provide (see the following list).
+Please follow the documentation for that plugin to be able to use the service.
+This package is for other developers to use, not for end-users. :)

 ## Existing Plugins ##

 If you have written a plugin for AwsSum, please fork this repo and add it here (in alphabetical order):